-The research interests of the group are focused on multi-wavelength observations and theoretical modeling of accreting sources, galaxies, supernova remnants, and the Ionized Intergalactic Medium.
+The research interests of the group are focused on multi-wavelength observations and theoretical modelling of accreting sources, galaxies, supernova remnants, and the Ionised Intergalactic Medium.

 The theoretical efforts of our group are focused on the radiation production mechanisms in accreting sources, the interaction between radiation and matter and the structure of galaxies.

 The Musca molecular cloud: An interstellar symphony

 Dr. Aris Tritsis and Prof. Konstantinos Tassis of the Department of Physics of the University of Crete have reported the first-ever discovery of normal modes in a molecular cloud, called Musca.
 This discovery has allowed the two researchers to precisely determine the physical dimensions of the cloud.

 Molecular clouds can only be seen as two-dimensional projections on the plane of the sky with no way of knowing their true shapes.
 This is a fundamental constraint for studies of the interstellar medium, since the 3-dimensional (3D) structure of clouds encodes critical information regarding the physical processes that control the formation of stars and planets.
 Therefore, the determination of the 3D shape of clouds has been aggressively pursued through primarily statistical studies which however, have yielded contradictory results and do not provide information on a cloud-by-cloud basis.